KaiErikNiermann/notion2md/README.md

 | `-ca`       | Remove the files you put in the conversion folder after everything is cleaned up | {true, false} | false       |
 | `-to`       | Choose to either just get the corrected html files or get the markdown files     | {md, html}    | md          |

+## What is different here ?

+This approach doesn't make use of the Notion API directly, I just parse the html notion emits, fix any oddities and then let pandoc to the actual conversion.
+Probably not the best approach but it minimizes unecessary code by just fixing what actually needs to be fixed.